giangnn/angular-seed/README.md

 This project is my customized version of [angular-seed](https://github.com/angular/angular-seed).
 For project usage, you can refer to the original project.

+## Example components

+All examples can be found under `components` folder.

+### Module1
+This is the Hello world module.
+It demonstrates the structure of an Angular module and how pieces under a module play together.

+### Followers
+This is a simple program that shows followers of a Github user.
+It demonstrates the use of [smart-table](https://github.com/lorenzofox3/Smart-Table) with AJAX call.

 ## Directory Layout

 ```